Voltex0000/Ransomware-py/README.md

    Why Python Files Obfsucated ??

     Anyone Editing The tools And seling the tools but im publishing the tools for free

+  📖 Usage

+    Configuration: Enter your Bitcoin address, Discord Webhook, and custom ransom note in the "Config & Note" tab.
+    Modules: Toggle features like Anti-VM, Shadow Copy Deletion, and UAC Bypass in the "Advanced Modules" tab.
+    Build:
+         Click "Save Encryptor" to get the raw Python script.
+         Click "Build Encryptor EXE" to compile a standalone .exe file (located in the dist/ folder).

+    Recovery: Use the generated Decryptor (input the key sent to your webhook) to restore files.